darkstar0x714/Embedded-Linux-Course/01-python-course/README.md

 The **keyboard** module is a Python library that enables programmatically simulating and monitoring keyboard input.
 It allows you to automate and interact with keyboard events, making it useful for tasks like creating keyboard macros, automated testing, and simulating user input in various applications.

+### pyautogui

+The **pyautogui** module is a Python library for automating GUI interactions by simulating mouse and keyboard input.
+It enables developers to automate repetitive tasks, create GUI-based scripts, and perform UI testing and interaction with applications on a computer, making it a powerful tool for automation and testing purposes.

+### webbrowser

+The **webbrowser** module is a Python provides a simple interface for opening web browsers and displaying web pages, making it convenient for automating web-related tasks and opening URLs programmatically in your Python scripts.

 ## Tasks

 ### 01-Introduction to Python Tasks